Mechanistic Interpretability of LoRA-Adapted Language Models for Nuclear Reactor Safety Applications: DISCUSSION

 \item \textbf{Neuron \#560: Over-aggressive Generalization Neuron.} Paradoxically, silencing this neuron \textit{improved} the BLEU score.
 A review of its outputs suggests that it attempts to make answers more concise but sometimes does so by omitting key details.
 For example, when asked about maintaining water levels for jet pumps, the standard LoRA model stated it was for operating "effectively and efficiently," whereas the \#560-silenced model more accurately stated it was for operating "effectively and to prevent damage to the pump."
 Silencing this neuron removed a flawed simplification, resulting in a more precise and higher-scoring answer.
+This highlights a subtle but important safety concern: an AI that over-simplifies for the sake of conciseness could omit critical warnings or conditions, such as the risk of pump damage.

 \item \textbf{Neuron \#890: Redundant or Context-Specific Neuron.} Silencing this neuron had no observable impact on either the BLEU score or qualitative output for any question in the evaluation set.
 This strongly implies that its role is either fully redundant and compensated for by other neurons in the circuit or that it is highly specialized for a narrow context that was not present in our evaluation data. \end{itemize}